Infrequently Asked Questions

 Q: Are all snails gray?

-A: As Hegel would say, at night all snails are gray.
-Snails are a variety of colors when alive.
+A: As the philosopher Hegel would say, at night all snails are gray.
+Snails are actually a variety of colors when alive.
 In land snails, the periostracum is a protein layer on the outside of the shell that usually contains the color.
 After death (and sometimes before death), the periostracum will erode off revealing the calcium carbonate shell, which is white or gray.
-Many snails seem to be colors that blend in with the environment, offering protection from predators that use vision to find prey.
+Many snails seem to be in colors that blend with the environment, offering protection from predators that use vision to find prey.
 Brown is a common color for land snails.
 Some tree snails, such as Liguus in Florida and Polymita in Cuba, are brightly colored, often with bands.
 Sea shells are usually more brightly colored and patterned.
 In most cases, we don’t know why they have those colors, but there is lots of speculation!

 Q: Do snails need to find new shells to grow bigger?